MAARK/code-config/README.md

 The idea is to create a structure of configurations that extend from each other as needed depending on the project stack, it is important to define rules to be able to identify anti-patterns and code-smells for specific known libraries.
-[This diagram][diagram] helps illustrate the possible configurations but it doesn't represent the current state:
+[This diagram][diagram] helps illustrate the possible configurations, but it doesn't represent the current availability:

 ```mermaid
 %%{init: {'theme':'base'}}%%